-“They still say I’m wrong, but it doesn’t worry me.”
+“They still say I’m wrong, but it doesn’t bother me.”

 - Arthur Lydiard, to Lochaber Athletic Club, June 1987

-In the haze that rises off Manakau Harbour, the hills stretching beyond West Auckland are known for little but their slightly flashy suburbs and relative inaccessibility from the city by public transport.
+In the haze and cloud that rise off Manakau Harbour, the hills that stretch beyond West Auckland are known for little but their slightly flashy suburbs and relative inaccessibility from the city by public transport.
 The city’s better off citizens find their homes at the end of evergreen crescents and avenues for a few miles up into the Waitakere Ranges, but after the clean streets of Titirangi give way to bush, Auckland’s city limits are thought to come to an end.

-Once the sharp, clean asphalt has surrendered to dirt roads, there begins a trek through the ranges that has become synonymous with a coming-of-age of runners.
+Once the sharp, clean asphalt has surrendered to dirt roads and steep inclines, unsuitable for the well-to-do people living below, there begins a trek through the ranges that has become synonymous with a coming-of-age of runners.
 Numbering ten miles, a handful of people began pounding out this route through Auckland’s volcanic hills in the 1950s, because a burgeoning coach called Arthur Lydiard told them to.

 People like Arthur shouldn’t be trusted.
 Normally, you’d be advised to steer clear of someone as zealous as this man, a young man in the late 1950s, who had some brilliant ideas, completely at odds to the common practices in New Zealand athletics training.
 In the 1950s, Arthur’s idea that runners should complete one-hundred miles per week of endurance training for ten weeks before embarking on speed work was unproven and virtually untested, but the sharp-tongued, gruff Lydiard managed to convince a small number of people that he was right.
 Not often, are someone’s initial guinea pigs the most successful athletes in a nation’s history.